-The Chief Risk Officer supports the Board of Directors, the Managing Director and Senior Management in the assessment of the adequacy and effectiveness of the risk management system, pointing out any weaknesses or shortcomings and identifying recommendations for their removal, and the methodology and methods used, especially with regard to the current and prospective internal assessment of the risk and the solvency, to monitor the risks.
+The Chief Risk Officer (CRO) supports the Board of Directors, the Managing Director and the Top Management in the evaluation, also at Group level, of the adequacy and effectiveness of the risk management system.
+The CRO highlights any issues and deficiencies in order to identify recommendations for their removal.
+The CRO identifies also the methodologies and methods used, in particular in the context of the current and prospective internal risk and solvency assessment, in order to manage risks.

-In the exercise of its role, the Risk Department is in charge of the design, implementation, development and maintenance of the risk measurement and control system.
-Among these, the definition and use of instruments aimed at evaluating the capital needed to face the risks identified is of particular importance, and it is known as the Internal Model.
-The responsibility for the design and implementation of the Internal Model is separate from the responsibility for validating it in the Insurance Company.
+The Risk Area is in charge of the design, implementation, development and maintenance of the risk measurement and control system.
+Among these, special relevance is given to the development and the use of instruments to calculate the capital required against the risks identified and specifically the Internal Model.
+Within UnipolSai, the responsibility for the design and implementation of the Internal Model is separate from the responsibility for its validation.

-The Risk Department also helps towards promoting a risk culture across the entire Group.
+The Risk Area also contributes to the dissemination of a risk culture throughout the Group.